mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/lineq/README.md

 ## Category: Cryptography
 ### [Challenge Link](https://cybertalents.com/challenges/cryptography/lineq)

-In the "lineq" challenge, you are presented with a set of modular linear equations, each of the form **a * x[i] mod m = b**.
+In the `lineq` challenge, you are presented with a set of modular linear equations, each of the form **a * x[i] mod m = b**.
 The objective is to solve these equations and recover the hidden flag, where **x[i]** is an unknown variable.
 Below, we outline the provided file:
 ```
 15345857135052644158 * x[0] mod 15914389274045831441 = 10753153698913165324
 10107862342967460188 * x[1] mod 12471333000718257439 = 8412981602133999892